 Your plan may also feature an Employee Assistance Program (EAP) designed to make it easier and more affordable to connect with mental health services.

 4. New wellness programs – Some health plans are expanding benefits to include wellness rewards with incentives and tools to help you make more informed health and lifestyle decisions, like getting recommended preventive care or setting fitness goals.

-Later this fall, only an iPhone will be needed to subscribe and enjoy the workouts and mediations with world-class trainers and today’s top music.
-Fitness+ workouts and meditations can be done anytime, anywhere on iPhone, iPad, and Apple TV, and the integration with Apple Watch takes the experience to the next level with personalized metrics like heart rate and calories burned.
+Only an iPhone is needed to subscribe and enjoy the workouts and mediations with world-class trainers and today’s top music.
+Fitness+ workouts and meditations can be done anytime, anywhere on iPhone, iPad and Apple TV — and the integration with Apple Watch takes the experience to the next level with personalized metrics like heart rate and calories burned.

 5. Specialty benefits – Some companies are adding more specialty benefits to plans to help attract and retain employees by helping them better care for themselves and their families.
 Beyond dental and vision benefits, you may have access to other types of coverage, including: